jackrogan/tidyTPP/README.md

 This uses the following defaults in addition to the default behaviour of each included function:

-- Import a Spectronaut DIA peptide report *.csv*
+- Import supported proteomics quantification data formats

 - Calculate *NPARC* and $\Delta T_m$ significance scores